 The best way to implement your investment strategy is through asset allocation – deciding how your money will be split across asset classes.
 Investors that try to balance the risk and return in their portfolio will adjust the proportion of the assets within it.

 Investors looking to take on more risk will have a higher proportion of equities to bond and cash equivalents in their portfolio, whereas those looking to protect the value of their money will have a higher exposure to bonds.

 No matter how confident you are, putting all your money into one investment or asset class is a risky game to play.
 Your money could surge five-fold, or it could collapse before your very eyes, never to recover.

 Risk can affect companies, industries and entire asset classes alike.
 Risk is everywhere, but it’s what allows investors to seek returns.
 As the main asset classes rarely perform in sync, careful portfolio construction can help maximise your returns and downplay risk through diversification.

 By spreading your money across different asset classes and regions, diversification aims to offset any losses with gains made elsewhere in your portfolio.

 This doesn’t mean blindly putting your money into investments in the hope that something will do well, it means taking the time to understand and predict global market trends, and having the skill to value investments correctly.

 Building an investment portfolio for you

-Building a diverse investment portfolio that reflects your investor profile is a difficult thing to get right.
+Building a diverse investment portfolio that reflects your investor profile is a crucial but difficult thing to get right.

-We’ve developed algorithms that match you to a diversified Moneyfarm portfolio specifically built to reflect your investor profile.
-We then have a team of experts closely monitor and manage these portfolios for you, to ensure that you stay on track.
+We’ve developed algorithms that match you to a diversified Moneyfarm portfolio which is specifically built to reflect your investor profile.
+We then have a team of experts closely monitor and manage these portfolios for you, to ensure that you stay on track with your financial goals.